The winter solstice is just four days away.

 The Raleigh, North Carolina, leg of the project was inspired by and meant to celebrate the life of Nina Simone, a remarkable classically trained musician who also left a profound mark on Rock & Roll.

 At the time of the workshop, I was busy with my annual state fair effort.
-Despite having my own time sensitive crochet project, I decided that I needed to take advantage of the opportunity to learn the techniques employed in creating a crochet installation, and I wanted to be able to share what I learned my readers so should they could add the techniques used to their personal crochet tool kits.
+Despite having my own time sensitive crochet project, I decided that I needed to take advantage of the opportunity to learn the techniques employed in creating a crochet installation (just as I take advantage of working in the natural light of the sun), and I wanted to be able to share what I learned my readers so should they could add the techniques used to their personal crochet tool kits.